 Car windows open and ventilation.

-The Sandi’s Driving School Ford Focus car that you’ll be learning in has window wind deflectors installed.
+The Sandi’s Driving School Seat Leon car that you’ll be learning in has window wind deflectors installed.

 Wind deflectors are clever devices that fit over the car windows, altering the contour of the vehicle slightly to keep wind and rain out of the cabin while the windows are down.
 Perfect for warm and rainy climates or just everyday driving, wind deflectors also cut out a large amount of the noise created by driving with the window down – ideal for enjoying a bit of a breeze without the distraction.